canonical/charmed-kubeflow-chisme/src/charmed_kubeflow_chisme/components/how-to/authoring-a-simple-component.md

 TODO: Add example.
 Until then, see the `PebbleServiceComponent`

 TODO: This should be changed to have a better setter function, not just an override

+## Upgrades

+`Components` do not explicitly include upgrade information, but may implicitly handle the upgrade procedure.
+See this [upgrades how-to](./upgrades-when-using-charm-reconciler.md) for more details.